American Girl (2002 film): Plot

-Rena is a suicidal teenage girl whose father is serving a long prison sentence.
-The boy she likes only uses her for sex, and other teenage girls tease her relentlessly.
+Rena is a suicidal and naive teenage girl whose father John is serving a long prison sentence.
+She has an idealistic view of her father.
+Her boyfriend, the popular Kenton, only uses her for sex, and other teenage girls tease her relentlessly.
+She eventually becomes pregnant with Kenton's baby, which she is excited to keep.

-Rena and her family travel to the father's prison for the annual family picnic.
+Rena and her family - mother Madge, half-sister Barbie, and brother Jay - travel to John's prison for the annual family picnic at Rena's insistence despite her family's discomfort.
 Things seem to be going just fine, but he eventually becomes abusive and angry.
-Rena's brother Jay, who is secretly gay, wanders off to tour the prison with another inmate named Buddy.
-Rena's half-sister Barbie sneaks off to the conjugal visit trailers and engages in sexual intercourse with her stepfather (Rena's father), unbeknownst to the family.
-After this activity is witnessed by Buddy and Jay, the other inmates watch as Buddy makes her squeal like a pig in exchange for not reporting it to her mother.
-Jay and Buddy bond, and when the tour is over they secretly kiss passionately.
+Rena tells her dad that she's pregnant, news which John does not handle well.
+Jay, who is secretly gay, wanders off to tour the prison with another inmate named Buddy.
+Barbie, who has been secretly visiting the prison regularly and has been having an affair with her stepfather, sneaks off to the conjugal visit trailers to have sex with John.
+After she is caught by Buddy and Jay, the other inmates watch as Buddy makes Barbie squeal like a pig in exchange for not reporting her to her mother.
+Rena bonds with Faye, an institutionalized woman who is also overcoming her anxiety and suicidal tendencies.
+Jay and Buddy bond, and when the tour is over Buddy gives Jay a haircut.

-Rena tells her dad that she's pregnant, news which the father does not handle well.
-When Rena's mother later discovers that her husband is having an affair, they get into a physical fight.
-When the guards see this they attack him and he stumbles backwards and falls on Rena.
+Madge later discovers from the family's overseeing officer, Deputy Richard, that her husband is having an affair.
+As Madge attacks John, Jay and Buddy secretly kiss passionately before Buddy returns to his cell.
+When the guards apprehend John, he stumbles backwards and falls on Rena.
 Rena rushes to the bathroom, finding that she's bled, and lost the baby.
 She breaks a picture frame and uses the glass shards to slit her wrists, but Jay saves her just in time.

-Rena's mother (Madge) and the children realize that the father is abusive and that continuing to support him has been holding the family back.
-Rena realizes that her "fond" memories of her relationship with her father were self-delusions.
-Madge announces that she is moving the family to Florida.
-Rena tells her boyfriend about the miscarriage and when he expresses indifference, she causes his prized car to drive into a swimming pool.
-The end shows the family leaving home for Florida, with Rena's now ex-boyfriend running through the yard screaming at her.
+Madge and the children realize that John will not change his abusive ways and that continuing to support him has been holding the family back.
+Madge announces that she is moving the family to Florida in Disneyworld, and Rena finally stands up to her father.
+John is relieved that she is no longer pregnant, leading Rena to pounce on him in anger.
+After being snapped into reality by her siblings, Rena realizes that her "fond" memories of her relationship with her father were self-delusions.

+Rena tells Kenton about the miscarriage of their baby and when he expresses indifference, she breaks up with him and causes his prized car to drive into a swimming pool.
+Rena cuts ties with her father, Barbie finds a job as a manicurist, while Jay is accepted to culinary school in California.
+As Rena, Madge, and Jay leave home for Florida, Rena remarks that the only thing she remembers about the picnic is leaving.